maiyun/mutton/README.md

 ### Mainland China library support

-For WeChat payment, WeChat login, Alibaba Cloud OSS, Tencent Cloud COS, Alipay payment (forthcoming support) has been completed package.(Due to the kernel framework update upgrade, these libraries have not yet been updated, temporarily removed, will be updated soon)
+For WeChat payment, WeChat login, Alibaba Cloud OSS, Tencent Cloud COS, Alipay payment has been completed package.(Due to the kernel framework update upgrade, these libraries have not yet been updated, temporarily removed, will be updated soon)

 #### And more...